Graduate Nurses and Midwives

 - Preceptorship – a mutual commitment between you and your preceptor

 - Study Days – the Graduate program includes (7) clinical and professional days inclusive of a formal Graduation Ceremony at the conclusion of your Graduate year.
-Additionally you will be offered specific professional development in your workplace by the DDH Nurse Educators.

 - Self assessment and Performance reviews – an introductory performance conversation with your NUM/DON will be followed by a self review system and a further (2) formal performance reviews offering guidance and support throughout your transition year.